SkyCotton/MyTennis/README.md

 # MyTennis
-Student homework epository, will be deleted within days
+Student homework repository, will be deleted within days.